jcguu95/org-linker.el/readme.md

 #### Attach and Link

-Use `M-x org-linker/attach-file-with-uuid` to attach a file or a folder at point as an org-mode link identified by a UUID generated on-the-fly.
+Use `M-x org-linker/attach-file-with-uuid` to attach a file or a folder as an org-mode link identified by a UUID (for this transaction) generated on-the-fly.
 The file or folder is then copied to the directory named after that UUID under `org-linker`'s root directory.
 Press `<RET>` on the org link to open the file.
-You can customize the uuid generating function (see below).
+You can customize the uuid generating function `org-linker/uuid-generator-function` (see below).

-#### Delete and Remove

-Execute `M-x org-linker/trash-folder-uuid` to select the UUID and the corresponding folder for removal.
-Alternatively, you can remove a UUID and its folder by running `M-x org-linker/trash-folder-at-point` at the org link.
-You can customize the trashing function (see below).

 #### Transaction History

 All transactions are logged in a human-readable text-based database under `org-linker`'s root directory.
+So if you do something wrong, you can always go to the root and resolve any problem with ease.

 #### Example

-For instance, if the root is `/tmp/org-linker/`, and the UUID is `20240101-235959`, and the file is `readme.md`, the file will be copied to `/tmp/org-linker/20240101-235959/readme.md` with the transaction recorded in `/tmp/org-linker/db.tx`.
+For instance, if the root is `/tmp/org-linker/`, and the UUID of the transaction is `20240101-235959`, and the file is `readme.md`, the file will be copied to `/tmp/org-linker/20240101-235959/readme.md` with the transaction recorded in `/tmp/org-linker/db.tx`.
 And an org-link `[[linker:20240101-235959/readme.md]]` is inserted at point.

+#### Delete and Remove

+Execute `M-x org-linker/trash-folder-uuid` to select the UUID and the corresponding folder for removal.
+Alternatively, you can remove a UUID and its folder by running `M-x org-linker/trash-folder-at-point` at the org link.
+You can customize the trashing function `org-linker/trashing-function` (see below).

 ## Comparison with org-attach

 `org-linker` differs from `org-attach` in its approach to file